Samuel-Turner/Bees/Bees/ReadMe.txt

 initialiseBeeList and initialiseLabelList are two void methods that i used to make the Form1 method look neater. button1_click, I use a foreach loop to iterate through the bee list and call the damage method for each bee using a pseudo random number using the Random class.

-For the interface I chose to seperate each type of bee in columns so the data is easier to read.
+For the interface I chose to separate each type of bee in columns so the data is easier to read.
 I decided to just use a form as it quick to create and fits the user requirement of showing 30 bees and having a button.